reactjs/react.dev/content/docs/error-boundaries.md

 ## Naming Changes from React 15 {#naming-changes-from-react-15}

-React 15 included a very limited support for error boundaries under a different method name: `unstable_handleError`.
+React 15 included very limited support for error boundaries under a different method name: `unstable_handleError`.
 This method no longer works, and you will need to change it to `componentDidCatch` in your code starting from the first 16 beta release.

 For this change, we’ve provided a [codemod](https://github.com/reactjs/react-codemod#error-boundaries) to automatically migrate your code.